durul/wwdc2018/README.md

 - 405 - Measuring Performance Using Logging
 - 407 - Practical Approaches to Great
 - 408 - Building Faster in Xcode
+- 409 — What’s new in LLVM
 - 411 - Getting know Swift Package Manager
+- 412 — Advanced Debugging with Xcode and LLDB
 - 413 - Create Your Own Swift Playgrounds Subscription
 - 415 - Behind the Scenes of the Xcode Build Process
 - 417 - Testing Tips & Tricks